Exon

 An exon is any part of a gene that will form a part of the final mature RNA produced by that gene after introns have been removed by RNA splicing.
 The term exon refers to both the DNA sequence within a gene and to the corresponding sequence in RNA transcripts.
 In RNA splicing, introns are removed and exons are covalently joined to one another as part of generating the mature RNA.
 Just as the entire set of genes for a species constitutes the genome, the entire set of exons constitutes the exome.

 History

-The term exon derives from the expressed region and was coined by American biochemist Walter Gilbert in 1978: "The notion of the cistron… must be replaced by that of a transcription unit containing regions which will be lost from the mature messenger – which I suggest we call introns (for intragenic regions) – alternating with regions which will be expressed – exons."

-This definition was originally made for protein-coding transcripts that are spliced before being translated.
+The term exon is a shortening of the phrase expressed region and was coined by American biochemist Walter Gilbert in 1978: The notion of the cistron... must be replaced by that of a transcription unit containing regions which will be lost from the mature messenger – which I suggest we call introns (for intragenic regions) – alternating with regions which will be expressed – exons.This definition was originally made for protein-coding transcripts that are spliced before being translated.
 The term later came to include sequences removed from rRNA and tRNA, and other ncRNA and it also was used later for RNA molecules originating from different parts of the genome that are then ligated by trans-splicing.